microclimate-dev2ops/microclimate-dev2ops.github.io/docPages/installicp.md

 Microclimate requires two persistent storage volumes.
 One volume is needed for the Microclimate workspace, it is used for generated and imported code projects.
 The other is needed for the Microclimate DevOps pipeline, and is used to store Jenkins build data and logs.

+When using your own PersistentVolumeClaim, you must specify the name for your workspace as <workspacename>-ibm-microclimate, for example, `workspace-ibm-microclimate`.
+If you do not use this naming convention, your project is created but will not start.

-The PersistentVolumeClaim definition for the Microclimate workspace has a default size of 2Gi.
+The PersistentVolumeClaim definition for the Microclimate workspace has a default size of 2 GB.
 This should be configured, by using the `persistence.size` option (see below), to scale with the number and size of projects expected to be created in Microclimate.
-As a rough guide, a generated Java project requires approximately 128Mi, a generated Swift project approximately 100Mi and a generated Node.js project approximately 1Mi.
-The Microclimate DevOps pipeline has a fixed PersistentVolumeClaim size of 8Gi.
+As a rough guide, a generated Java project requires approximately 128 MB, a generated Swift project approximately 100 MB and a generated Node.js project approximately 1 MB.
+The Microclimate DevOps pipeline has a fixed PersistentVolumeClaim size of 8 GB.

 Dynamic Provisioning is also enabled by default and uses the default storage class set up in the given IBM Cloud Private instance.
 A different storage class can be used by editing the `persistence.storageClassName` option (see below).